Graduate Student Resources

 Late Graduation Application

-Late applicants who want to participate in the graduation exercises should contact the University Commencement Office (see link in the Commencement section above) regarding requirements to participate in the commencement ceremony.
+Late applicants who want to participate in the graduation ceremony should contact the University Commencement Office (see link in the Commencement section above) regarding requirements to participate in the commencement ceremony.
 However, late graduation applicants should be aware that:

 • their names may not appear in the Commencement program